edu-sharing/edu-sharing-community-repository/Backend/Readme.md

 Deploy & Release
 ----------------
-Use the Ant-Tasks provided in "build.xml" and run "deploy" and "release" to create a release.
+Use the Ant-Tasks provided in "build.xml" and run `` (to build all files and automatically transfer them to your local alfresco tomcat) and `release` (to create a release zip file).

+You may also use the task `reload`.
+This will cause a touch-event on the web.xml inside the edu-sharing webapp and will let tomcat reload the webapp while it's running.

+FAQ
+---
+`java.lang.OutOfMemoryError: Java heap space` occurs on Deploy

+This may happens when the Ant heap is set to low.
+In IntelliJ, go to Ant properties and increase the Heap size to 512MB.